spekulatius/PHPScraper/README.md

 ### Processing CSV-, XML- and JSON files and URLs

-PHPScraper comes out-of-the-box with file / URL processing methods for CSV-, XML- and JSON:
+PHPScraper comes out of the box with file / URL processing methods for CSV-, XML- and JSON:

 - `parseJson`
 - `parseXml`